Harpsichord: Multiple manuals and choirs of strings

+The choice of the strings to be plucked is not the only way that sound quality can be modified.
+Some harpsichords may have a buff stop, which brings a strip of buff leather or other material in contact with the strings, muting their sound to simulate the sound of a plucked lute.
+This stop is typically controlled by an independent lever.

 Some early harpsichords used a short octave for the lowest register.
 The rationale behind this system was that the low notes F♯ and G♯ are seldom needed in early music.
 Deep bass notes typically form the root of the chord, and F♯ and G♯ chords were seldom used at this time.
 In contrast, low C and D, both roots of very common chords, are sorely missed if a harpsichord with lowest key E is tuned to match the keyboard layout.
 When scholars specify the pitch range of instruments with this kind of short octave, they write "C/E", meaning that the lowest note is a C, played on a key that normally would sound E. In another arrangement, known as "G/B', the apparent lowest key B is tuned to G, and apparent C-sharp and D-sharp are tuned to A and B respectively.